JulienGasparLopes/Sheltercraft/README.md

 - Make early food sources scarcer
 - Make cooking more important (bonuses ?
 Meals to stack bonuses ?)
 - Do not make it too complex (e.g. no food decay)

+#### Leather Working - Improvements

+- LeatherWorkerHammer (one more step to leather)
+- For IronAge: wooden tanningTub to have 4 rawhide at same time (4x less water and faster)
+- For mod integration: possibility to automate using create Press + WindTurbine

 #### Copper and Bronze Age